rocLv/gitlab/doc/user/project/merge_requests/reviews/index.md

 > - [Added](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/49875) click-and-drag features in GitLab 13.8.
 > - [Feature flag removed](https://gitlab.com/gitlab-org/gitlab/-/issues/299121) in GitLab 13.9.

-When you comment on a diff, you can select which lines of code your comment refers to by either:
+When you comment on a diff, you can select the lines of code your comment refers to by either:

 ![Comment on any diff file line](img/comment-on-any-diff-line_v13_10.png)